AntonEi/TriggerStocks/README.md

   - As a frequent user, I want to quickly bookmark my favorite triggers for easy access later, ensuring I can track them effectively.
   - As a frequent user, I want to explore additional resources such as educational content and trading platform links, enhancing my understanding and trading experience.
   - As a frequent user, I want to receive personalized notifications about important trigger updates, ensuring I never miss critical market events.

+## Design

+### Video
+The captivating video at the top of the Stock Trigger website features a bustling cityscape with skyscrapers and a majestic bridge.
+This dynamic imagery sets the tone for the site, evoking energy and excitement while mirroring the fast-paced nature of the stock market.

+### Image
+In the "Suggest" section, users encounter an impactful image of a bull, symbolizing strength and bullish market sentiment.
+This visual reinforces the website's focus on identifying opportunities for success in the stock market.

+### Colors
+The color palette of the Stock Trigger site is carefully chosen to evoke a sense of professionalism, trustworthiness, and clarity.
+Utilizing a combination of deep blues, sleek grays, and vibrant accents, the site's colors exude a sense of reliability and sophistication.
+The primary color scheme consists of shades of navy blue and charcoal gray, complemented by pops of vibrant yellow to draw attention to key elements and calls to action.

+### Fonts
+The Stock Trigger website uses **Quicksand** as its primary font, lending a modern and professional feel to the content. **Raleway** is reserved for headers and larger text, adding emphasis and style to key sections.
+These fonts work together to create a visually appealing and easily readable experience for users, enhancing the overall design and usability of the site.
+This font was imported via [Google Fonts](https://fonts.google.com/)